Mon Repos Conservation Park, Mon Repos, Queensland © Lauren Bath

 See baby fur seals at play

-A two-hour drive southeast of Melbourne, Phillip Island is famous for its nightly penguin parade, but not many people know that nearby Seal Rocks is also home to 6,000 or so seals, the largest colony of Australian fur seals in the country.
+A two-hour drive southeast of Phillip Island, Phillip Island is famous for its nightly penguin parade, but not many people know that nearby Seal Rocks is also home to 6,000 or so seals, the largest colony of Australian fur seals in the country.
 The best way to see them is by boat because the seals, who are very curious, come quite close to the drifting vessel for a closer look.
 You can see them all year, but they breed during the summer, so you’ll see lots of very cute seal pups frolicking in the water and scampering across the rocks.

 Walk with baby wombats